2017 San FranciscoWorkshop

 - Acceptance notification: 1 March 2017

-- Paper submission: 1 August 2017
+- Paper submission deadline: 15 August 2017

 Ever since Bush v.
 Gore in 2000, the issues of voting integrity and voting rights have become of growing concern in American elections.
 During the last decade, state legislatures passed a series of legal regulations for electoral registration and balloting.
 The bitter partisan debate has often been framed as a trade-off between the rival values of electoral security (preventing fraud) and voting rights (suppressing participation).
 Thus, Republicans have sought to tighten integrity through more stringent voter identification requirements; Democrats have aimed to expand convenience registration and balloting facilities.

 The 2016 elections saw heightened controversy, with Donald Trump’s repeated claims of massive voter fraud, the recount initiative in Wisconsin, Michigan and Pennsylvania supported by Jill Stein and the Clinton campaign, and the FBI reported Russian attempts at hacking of voter registration sites at more than a dozen states, and two successful intrusions in Illinois and Arizona.